EmperorIrritant/lambda-web-proxy/README.md

 # lambda-web-proxy
 A web proxy using AWS Lambda.
-All HTTP(S) calls will be replaced with Lambda calls, so connection reuse may not be possible.
+Currently, resources are fetched on the Lambda function and included in the webpage, which does not work with many websites.

-# Project Status
+# TODO

-- Server side page processing needs to be rewritten
+- AWS Deployment